ArchangelX360/dataset-visualizer/README.md

 ### NodeJS server modules installation

+Go to the root folder of the application where the file _package.json_ is located and execute:

+    npm install

+### Client modules installation

-Go to folder where the file _package.json_ is located and execute:
+Go to the _public_ folder where the file _package.json_ is located and execute:

     npm install